 Out-of-range data:

 This refers to instances where data within a variable has a value that is not permissible.
 For categorical data – most of the variables in this survey – this would mean a value not allowed in the data, for example, a value of ‘3’ being entered in a variable with only two response categories (1 or 2).
 Out-of-range responses entered into the dataset should not be automatically (e.g., algorithmically) removed prior to submitting the data to the SCC.
-A full list of such responses for the 2023 Adult Inpatient Survey can be found in Appendix B: Out-of-range data.
+A full list of in-range responses for the 2023 Adult Inpatient Survey can be found in Appendix B: In-range data.

 Outcome: